-Exam adjustments require significant coordination by Disability Services, your School and the Exams Team within UNSW Student Services & Systems.
-It is very important you check your student emails regularly for correspondence about your exams from Disability Services and from the Exams Team.
+Exam adjustments require significant coordination by Equitable Learning Services (ELS), your School and the Exams Team within UNSW Student Services & Systems.
+It is very important you check your student emails regularly for correspondence about your exams from ELS and the Exams Team.

-NOTE: Eligibility for exam adjustments is assessed by the documentation provided by your Doctor or Health Professional and in consultation with your Disability Adviser.
+NOTE: Eligibility for exam adjustments is assessed by the documentation provided by your Doctor or Health Professional and in consultation with your Equitable Learning Advisor.
 If you need assistance, contact us and register for support.

-There are two types of exams in university:
+There are two types of exams at university:

 1. 'in-class' exams (includes take-home exams)